Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 full names*
+*Find the most likely gender of up to 100 Japanese full names (surnames and given names), written in Kanji characters.*

 > Body parameter